wtorricos/SAFEFromScratch/Readme.md

 # Mac files
 *DS_Store
 ```

-# Saturn
+<h1 id="saturn">Saturn</h1>

 Add [Saturn](https://saturnframework.org/) package to the server project.
+  - Move to the server project and add the package.
+(You can use an IDE if it's simpler for you)
     - $ `cd src/Server`
     - `dotnet add package Saturn`

-Edit Program.fs with a minimal implementation that exposes an endpoint.
+Edit src/Server/Program.fs with a minimal implementation that exposes an endpoint.
 ```f#
 open Giraffe
 open Saturn